Skip to main content

 What Is a Diploma?

-Diploma programs are designed to prepare students to enter the workforce immediately upon graduation.
-In some cases, individuals who hold a diploma decide to attend a certification program as well so that they can further develop their skills and boost their employability.
+Diploma programs can help students prepare for licensure exams or get them ready to enter the workforce upon graduation.
+In some cases, individuals with diplomas may decide to attend a certificate program to further develop their skills and boost their employability.
+You can pursue a variety of diploma programs, such as:

-Certifications vs. Diplomas
+Certificates vs. Diplomas

 Diplomas vs. Associate Degrees

-Ultimately, when faced with so many options, the best choice depends on the student, the career they want to pursue, and their financial and/or time limitations.
-At Concorde, we focus on creating academic programs that work with a student's goals and needs, allowing them to train for their dream job.
+Ultimately, when faced with different options for your education, the best choice depends on the career you want to pursue.
+At Concorde, we focus on creating academic programs that work with your goals and needs, allowing you to train for your dream job.
 We offer diploma, associate, and bachelor's degree programs for a variety of health care professions.
-Additionally, we have online college courses available for students who are looking for more flexibility.
+Additionally, we have online college courses available if you're looking for more flexibility.
+Explore our offerings and apply online today to start your path toward a meaningful career in health care.

 We have a Concorde representative ready to talk about what matters most to you.
 Get answers about start dates, curriculum, financial aid, scholarships and more!